sfigg/commercialization-public/design/device-experiences/modern-standby-wake-sources.md

 ### Universal Windows Platform (UWP) Applications

-UWP applications can wake the SoC from the deepest idle state to sync and display notifications, depending on a device's power source and app-specific user configurations.
+UWP applications can wake the SoC from the deepest idle state to sync and display notifications, depending on a device's power source, notification priority levels, and app-specific user configurations.

 ### Remote Access